Germany to launch study probing racism among police | DW | 11.06.2020

 Read more: Black Lives Matter: Black German footballers speak out on racism

 Conservative Friedrich Merz, who hopes to take the reins of Angela Merkel's CDU party, said that there was no "latent racism" in the German police and said it was "unreliable, to transpose images from America one-on-one to Germany."
-The US had a history of slavery and had failed to solve "the problem of racial discrimination" but it was different in Germany, Merz said.
+The US had a history of slavery and had failed to solve "the problem of racial discrimination," but it was different in Germany, Merz claimed.

+Germany's Basic Law expressly forbids discrimination due to "gender, origin, race, language, homeland and heritage, beliefs, religious or political views."

 Read more: Greens call for 'race' to be removed from German constitution